gridcoin-community/Gridcoin-Site/wiki/foundation.md

 The foundation was started with the transition from [Gridcoin-Classic](gridcoin-classic "wikilink") to modern day Gridcoin.
-The coins that were not converted were originally put into an address run by the pseudonymous founder Rob Halförd[^1] on the address `SFLRgjBx5HAtR5dedegRLUbQVS6ejvdu6j` (don't send coins to that address --- it is no longer in use).
+The coins that were not converted were originally put into an address run by the pseudonymous founder Rob Halförd[^1].

 In 2019 it was transferred over to its current multisignature address[^2].
 This helped deal with some of the concerns of just one person having control over